codingforeveryone/READMEs/scope-and-hoisting.md

 }
 ```

 The variable `name` is hoisted but without the value assigned to it, which is why we get a `First Name: undefined`.
-Then the value is assigned when we declare the variable `name` and `Last Name: Myagi` is printed.
+Then the value is assigned when we declare the variable `name` and `Last Name: Miyagi` is printed.

 ###Function declaration takes precedence over variable declaration

-Lets first remember that neither variable nor function assignments (_values_) are hoisted, only variabe and function _declarations_.
+Lets first remember that neither variable nor function assignments (_values_) are hoisted, only variable and function _declarations_.
 A function declaration overrides a variable declaration.

 Let's now take a look at how function declaration takes precedence.